100 Florida Trails

 of Lake Woodruff National Wildlife Refuge

-Lake Woodruff National Wildlife Refuge covers over 21,000 acres.
+Lake Woodruff National Wildlife Refuge covers over 22,000 acres, much of it is only accessible by water - the area visited around the impoundments is but a small portion of the total.
 Refuge habitats include freshwater marsh, hardwood and cypress swamp, plus lakes, streams and canals.
-Over 215 species of bird have been counted including endangered species; other wildlife include alligator, otter, snake, and manatee.
-A Visitors Center and guided bird walks are available.
-While the refuge has no boat launches, fishing, canoeing, and kayaking are popular (launch from DeLeon Springs State Park); motorboats are prohibited.
+A Visitors Center and guided bird walks are available (check ahead for availability).
+While the refuge has no boat launches, fishing, canoeing and kayaking are popular (launch from DeLeon Springs State Park); motorboats are prohibited.

 U.S. Fish & Wildlife Service - Lake Woodruff National Wildlife Refuge

-Other Sites:
+Other Websites:

 BikeOrlando.net